kevin-14/hadoop-1/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-applications/hadoop-yarn-deep-learning-frameworks/src/site/markdown/RunTensorflowJobUsingNativeServiceSpec.md

 yarn app -launch distributed-tf <path-to-saved-yarnfile>
 ```

-Or you can use curl to post the yarnfile.
+Or you can use curl to post the Yarnfile.

 ```
 hadoop fs -rmr /tmp/cifar-10-jobdir;